Rent, Hotel and Utilities Program Overview

 How fast can the application get processed?

-We have found that when applicants have all of their supporting documentation submitted the process from start to finish can be achieved within 72 hours after your first contact with a counselor.
+We have found that when applicants have all of their supporting documentation submitted the process from start to finish can be achieved within 7-14 business day.
 Without proper documentation the tenant runs the risk of being denied.

-Besides mortgage and rent assistance, what else does the program offer?
+Besides rent assistance, what else does the program offer?

-The program will also fund utility (gas/electric) expenses, including deposit assistance for people currently living in hotels.
+The program will also fund utility (water/gas/electric) expenses, including assistance for people currently living in hotels.

 What do I need to do to apply?